MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

 ## Importing the Solution and Configuring the ALM Accelerator App

-To get started using the ALM Accelerator For Advanced Makers App follow the instructions in the [setup-almacceleratoradvanced](setup-almacceleratoradvanced.md#importing-the-solution-and-configuring-the-app).
+To get started using the ALM Accelerator For Advanced Makers App, follow the instructions in the [setup-almacceleratoradvanced](setup-almacceleratoradvanced.md#importing-the-solution-and-configuring-the-app).

 ## Test the ALM Accelerator App